 Daniel is a 2009 ASCAP Jazz Composers Award winner, and released his critically acclaimed debut album, So It Goes, on the Art of Life Records label in 2010.
 The album features Uri Gurvich (sax), Gabriel Guerrero (piano), Eric Doob (drums), Marcelo Woloski (percussion) and Jeff Miles (guitar).
 Ori’s music has been described as fresh and communicative, lyrical and rhythmic, mixing modern jazz with Middle Eastern, African and Latin influences.

-EMUNA, Daniel’s second album, is now officially out on BluJazz Records.
+EMUNA, Daniel’s second album, is out on BluJazz Records.

 The album features a stellar lineup, Mark Turner (sax), Oz Noy (guitar),